py-why/EconML/doc/spec/motivation.rst

 More Use Cases
 ----------------------------

-You can find more use cases on the Microsoft EconML project page `here <https://www.microsoft.com/en-us/research/project/econml/use-cases/>`_:
+You can find more use cases on the Microsoft EconML project page `here <https://www.microsoft.com/en-us/research/project/econml/use-cases/>`_: Ë